 The number and quality of hotels and apartments in both Lucerne and Interlaken are comparable.
 Honestly, I think this should not be criteria for whether you choose one or the other (unless the other choice is already fully booked).

 Both places have enough apartments, mid-range hotels, and budget lodges available.
-So it covers all the price points from budget to mid- and high-end tourists.
+You can find everything from budget to high-end.
+Here are some of my hotel recommendations for both Lucerne and Interlaken.

 Shops and Restaurants: Lucerne vs. Interlaken